Olivine-Labs/resty-mongol/Readme.md

  - offset is the file offset(should not beyond the end of the file), starting from 0.
  - size is the number of bytes to be writen.

+####gridfs_file:flush()
+Flushes cached data in memory to the database.
+Should always be called at the end of a file write.

 ####bool, err = gridfs_file:update_md5()
 Hashs the file content and updates the md5 in file collection.